 Abstract

-By bridging mediatization and Moral Foundation Theory, this study explored the two fundamental questions underlying the challenges that the United States presidential debate is facing – whether the presidential debaters could, and whether they want to understand and develop real discussion with each other? – through moral divergence.
+By bridging mediatization and Moral Foundation Theory, this study explored the two fundamental questions underlying the challenges that the United States presidential debates are facing—whether the presidential debaters could, and whether they want to understand and develop real discussion with each other?
 Distributed Dictionary Representations was adopted to quantitatively examine the moral load of each presidential candidate’s speech in every televised presidential debate from 1960 to 2016.
 There has been a significant increase of moral divergence since 1980, when mediatization commenced.
 Our data imply that the presidential candidates could overcome the communication obstacles caused by the difference of human being’s innate moral sensitivities.
 But unfortunately, they do not want to understand and develop real discussion with each other, which may be attributed to politicians’ personalization, a major change caused by mediatization in politics.
 The implication of presidential debaters talking past each other rather than to each other could lead to difficult but fruitful conversations and enable presidential debate to better serve our democracy.

 Keywords: Presidential Debate, Moral Foundation Theory, Mediatization